Leonard Arthur: Career

 After attending Aldenham School in Elstree, Hertfordshire, Arthur studied medicine at Magdalene College, Cambridge, receiving an MB and BChir at Cambridge University before going on to qualify as a physician at Middlesex Hospital.
 He did National Service on the front line in Korea, as a medical officer in support of the Durham Light Infantry.
 Post-registration posts followed in Birmingham, London, Newcastle, and Plymouth, and he obtained the MRCP in 1957.
 He worked as a senior paediatric registrar in Ibadan, Nigeria, and then in Bristol.

 In 1965, he became a consultant paediatrician in Derby.
 He served on the Council of the British Paediatric Association, was secretary of the Paediatric Section of the Royal Society of Medicine and chaired the Trent Regional Advisory Sub-committee in Paediatrics, sitting also on the Regional Medical Committee.
 He also chaired a Derbyshire County Council Advisory Committee on children at risk of non-accidental injury.
 He was elected FRCP shortly before he died, aged 57, on 25 December 1983.

 Arthur was described by a colleague as a "a kind, gentle, compassionate man who cared deeply for his patients and their families.
 A great supporter of the weak or poor, he was motivated by firm Christian beliefs".
 When he was suspended from work after his first court appearance, a petition with some 19,000 signatures, including three Derbyshire MPs, called for his reinstatement.
 A former patient wrote in 2001: "He was the very best doctor around.
 I know.
 I was one of his patients.
 And after all these years I still miss him."

 John Pearson

 John Pearson was born on 28 June 1980.
-He had Down's syndrome and was later found to have had additional abnormalities of his lung, heart, and brain.
+He had Down syndrome and was later found to have had additional abnormalities of his lung, heart, and brain.
 Shortly after the birth, Arthur talked to John Pearson's parents and then wrote in the case notes, "Parents do not wish the baby to survive.
 Nursing care only."
 He prescribed DF118 (an opiate based painkiller), to be given 'as required' in doses of 5 mg at four hourly intervals.
-The child died three days later, on 1 July 1980, the cause of death being identified as bronchopneumonia as a result of Down's syndrome.
+The child died three days later, on 1 July 1980, the cause of death being identified as bronchopneumonia as a result of Down syndrome.

 Arthur was subsequently charged with murder, but the possibility that the child's death was caused by his other defects caused the original charge to be reduced, during the trial, to attempted murder.